CBM Australia Code of Conduct

 CBM Australia is a non-political organisation, within Australia and within all countries in which CBM Australia operates.

 You may engage in political activity in a personal capacity, not identifying your link to CBM Australia.
-CBM Australia reserves the right to discuss any participation you may have in political activity, evaluate any implied association with CBM, and, in limited circumstances, not endorse such participation.
+CBM Australia reserves the right to discuss any participation you may have in political activity, evaluate any implied association with CBM, and, in limited circumstances, request it be curtailed or ceased.

 Confidentiality and Privacy

-You must not disclose or use anything which could be considered intellectual property, other property, or confidential information belonging to CBM Australia without prior permission from a Department Director as required by the law.
-You must not make unauthorised use or disclosure of information to which you have had access, including supporter data.
+You must not disclose or use anything which could be considered intellectual property, other property, private or confidential information belonging to CBM Australia without prior permission from a Department Director or as required by the law.
+You must not make unauthorised use or disclosure of information or data to which you have had access.
 CBM Australia maintains a Data Breach Response Plan, available on CBM Australia’s intranet.

-You must comply with CBM Australia’s Privacy Policy at all times.
+You must always comply with CBM Australia’s Privacy Policy.

 Fraud, Corruption and Bribery

 You are expected to actively deter fraud and corruption internally and externally.
-You must refuse any perceived or actual bribes and you may not provide bribes under any circumstances.
+You must refuse any perceived or actual bribes, and you must not provide bribes under any circumstances.

 Where relevant to your role you must maintain accurate, transparent and complete financial records.
-This includes taking responsibility for recording clear, accurate and complete information for any organisational transaction nationally and internationally.
+This includes taking responsibility for recording clear, accurate and complete information for any organisational transaction nationally and internationally, using the systems and processes in place.

 You must speak out if you suspect or identify any financial irregularity.